-iVCam Features Description
+iVCam PC Client Features

 iVCam is designed to be simple yet powerful inside.
 Most of its features are clear, while some features are not.
 Here’re some feature descriptions and tips for it.